yzhphy/NeatIBP/README.md

 math -script CheckIBP.wl [path]
 ```
 where \[path\] is the output folder of the NeatIBP results.
 A complete output folder should contain subfolders as: "inputs", "results", and "tmp".
+> Notice: if your output folder contains 2 subfolders "results", and "tmp", as well as 3 additional txt files, this means that your output folder is created using some older version of NeatIBP.
+Please create a subfolder "input" and move the 3 additional txt files inside it.
+Otherwise you cannot use "CheckIBP.wl".